JohnPWSharp/20777A---Implementing-Microsoft-Azure-Cosmos-DB-Solutions/Instructions/20777A_MOD07_DEMO.md

 #### Task 1: Create Cosmos DB Emulator collections

-In this stage, you will configure the Cosmos DB Emulator with collections that correspond to the collections on your Cosmos DB account in Azure.
+In this task, you will configure the Cosmos DB Emulator with collections that correspond to the collections on your Cosmos DB account in Azure.

 1. On the Start menu, click **Azure Cosmos DB Emulator**, and then click **Azure Cosmos DB Emulator**.
 When the emulator starts, it will automatically open a new tab in Internet Explorer.
 2. In Internet Explorer, on the **Azure Cosmos DB Emulator** page, click **Explorer**.